WorkhorsyTest/unrar.js/README.md

 # !!!!!!!!!!!!!!!!!!!!!!

 ## FIXME:
+* Make it return a list of files to JS by callback
+* Remove copies of files stored in arrays, and virtual file system, and object urls.
-* Passing the rar file from JS to C++ is user slow, as we pass it one byte at a time.
+* Passing between C++ and JavaScript is uber slow.
+As we pass it one byte at a time.
-* RAR does not let go of file handles.
-So there is no way to see if files are uncompressed correctly.
 * It uses a ton or RAM, and never frees it.
 Like 1GB to open a 50KB file.
 * It blocks when it does anything.
 Add functions for Web Workers.